 Hepatitis A (infectious hepatitis)

 Infectious hepatitis infects through contaminated food and water.
 Vaccination consists of two injections about 12 months apart, which protects for up to 25 years.
 The first vaccination protects for 12 months.
 The hepatitis A vaccine can be combined with the vaccine against hepatitis B .

 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 We've got Answers.
 Ask Phil

-Hiking around Ecuador's volcanoes is a popular activity.... best to check with the local authorities if there's been any recent activity or signs the volcano... read more »about 2 years ago
+Hiking around Ecuador's volcanoes is a popular activity.... best to check with the local authorities if there's been any recent activity or signs the volcano... read more »over 6 years ago